Vladimír Godár

 We cordially thank all who contributed to this wonderful evening and its fantastic atmosphere!

-We are thankful to Jarmila Uhlíková for the photos from the event.
+We are thankful to Jarmila Uhlíková for the charming photos from the event.

 Konvergencie festival has also prepared a great surprise, have a look: